 - Hold on to the chain thread to ensure it doesn't get caught in your material.

-- If you’re a beginner, you can control your speed by controlling the foot pedal.
+- Start serging, allowing the material to be guided by the plate and presser foot.
+The raw edges will be cut as you sew.
+If you're a beginner, you can control your speed by controlling the foot pedal.
 Slow and easy does it!

 - Insert the material under the foot and feed the fabric with one hand.